-- The financial asset is held within a business model with the objective of both holding to collect contractual cash flows and to sell. - .
+- .
+The financial asset is held within a business model with the objective of both holding to collect contractual cash flows and to sell. - .
 The contractual terms of the financial asset give rise on specified dates to cash flows that meet the SPPI criteria.

-For financial assets at FVOCI, interest income, foreign exchange revaluation and impairment losses or reversals are recognized in profit or loss.
+For financial assets at FVOCI, interest income, foreign exchange revaluation and impairment losses or reversals are recognized in the statement of income.
 The remaining fair value changes are recognized in OCI.
-Upon derecognition, the cumulative fair value change recognized in OCI is recycled to profit or loss.
+Upon derecognition, the cumulative fair value change recognized in OCI is recycled to profit and loss.